 Writing Magazine / Writers’ News – Contributed news to every issue since the late 1999.
 Interviews in some issues, including novelists Christopher Priest and Cory Doctorow.
 Recent articles on planning a series of novels, writing novellas and getting your facts right.
+Check out some sample articles in my portfolio.

 Amazon.co.uk – As freelance writer contributed hundreds of professional reviews, articles and interviews.
 (1999-2004).
 Interviews include Sir Arthur C. Clarke, Gerry Anderson, Elmer Bernstein, Colin Baker, Ed Bishop, Sophie Aldred, Ricardo Pinto, Stephen Warbeck, Debbie Wiseman.
 Reviews included books on computing, technology and science.